khufuproject/khufu_sqlalchemy/README.txt

  Khufu-SQLAHelper
 ==================

-Khufu-SQLAHelper is meant to reduce the plumbing required to configure an active SQLAlchemy-based database connection with a web app.
+Khufu-SQLAHelper is meant to reduce the plumbing required to configure a SQLAlchemy_ based database connection with a Pyramid_ based web app.

 Requirements